A device-independent protocol for XOR oblivious transfer: On the security of Protocol and Protocol

 \subsubsection{Trusted state, cheating Bob}

-We note that the only thing changed by the fact that the state is trusted is that we have an extra constraint on $\rho_1$, namely $\tr_{\calY_0\calY_1}(\rho_1) = \frac{\Id_{\calX_0\calX_1}}{4}$.
-(Even though the whole initial state is trusted, Bob can apply arbitrary operations on his side and the initial joint state is pure, hence there is no loss of tightness in our bounds by only imposing a constraint on Alice's side of it.)
+The fact that the state is trusted implies an extra constraint on $\rho_1$, namely $\tr_{\calY_0\calY_1}(\rho_1) = \frac{\Id_{\calX_0\calX_1}}{4}$.
 Note that this automatically takes care of the $\tr(\rho_1) = 1$ constraint.
-Hence, Bob's cheating probability in this case is bounded by the following SDP:
+The rest of the argument applies in exactly the same way, so Bob's cheating probability in this case is bounded by the following SDP:

 Solving this SDP numerically yields a value of $0.93628$.
+This value is a bit smaller than the case when the state is untrusted, as should be expected.

+To see that this bound is tight, we follow the same argument as before, together with the fact that the new constraint completely captures the fact that the whole initial state is trusted (not just Alice's side).
+This is because the initial state is pure, and Bob is allowed to apply arbitrary operations on his side.
+This lets him produce any extension of Alice's side of the state, hence there is no loss of tightness by only imposing a constraint on Alice's side.